WHAT IS IT?

 Still looking for inspiration?
 Click the button below to view a list of whakatauki (proverbs) related to the theme, from different Polynesian languages

-Murihiku Art Exhibition entries delivered to:
+Murihiku art entries can be delivered to:

-Mīharo
+Mīharo Murihiku Trust

 28 Don Street, Ground Floor